tmobile/magentaA11y/_checklist-native/checkbox.md

   swipe: |
     Focus moves to the element, expresses its name, role, state
   doubletap: |
-    Checkbox toggles between checked and unchecked states.
+    Checkbox toggles between checked and unchecked states

 screenreader:
   name:  |
     Name describes the purpose of the control and matches the visible label
   role:  |
-    Identifies itself as a Check box in Android and a Button in iOS
+    Identifies itself as a Check box in Android and a Button or checkbox in iOS
   group: |
     Visible label can be grouped with the check box in a single swipe
   state: |